Manhattan Piers Guide 2026: Best Views, Hidden Gems & Local Secrets (Hudson River)

 Piers 54 and 57 — History, Music, and the Google Building

 Pier 54 carries more history than almost any other pier on the Manhattan waterfront.
-This is where the Cunard and White Star ocean liner companies operated their terminals in the early 20th century.
-It is where the survivors of the Titanic arrived in April 1912, brought here by the Carpathia after the rescue.
-And it is where thousands of soldiers departed for Europe during World War I. The current pier structure is a reconstruction — the original was demolished — but a preserved archway at the water's edge marks the site's historical significance, and it is worth pausing here for a moment to consider what this stretch of water has witnessed.
+This is where Cunard and White Star ocean liner companies operated their terminals in the early 20th century.
+Where the survivors of the Titanic arrived in April 1912, brought here by the Carpathia after the rescue.
+And where thousands of soldiers departed for Europe during World War I. The current pier structure is a reconstruction — original demolished — but a preserved archway at the water's edge marks the historical significance.

-Today, Pier 54 is primarily an events and concert venue — it has hosted major outdoor music events over the years, and the open-air format with the Hudson River as backdrop makes it one of the more dramatic concert settings in New York.
-When no event is scheduled, the pier is a quiet open space with good views and a contemplative quality that feels appropriate given its history.
+Today, Pier 54 is primarily an events and concert venue — has hosted major outdoor music events over the years, and the open-air format with the Hudson as backdrop makes it one of the more dramatic concert settings in NYC.
+When no event scheduled, the pier is a quiet open space with good views and contemplative quality appropriate given its history.

 Pier 57 is one of the most significant recent transformations on the Manhattan waterfront.
-The historic pier building — originally a bus terminal, then a storage facility for the MTA — has been comprehensively renovated and reopened as a mixed-use complex anchored by Google's New York offices.
-The rooftop of Pier 57, now called SuperPier, is a public park with remarkable views of the Hudson and the Chelsea neighborhood.
-The ground level includes a food hall called Market 57, with vendors offering a range of cuisines in a well-designed waterfront space.
+The historic pier building — originally a bus terminal, then MTA storage — has been comprehensively renovated and reopened as a mixed-use complex anchored by Google's New York offices.
+The rooftop, now called SuperPier, is a public park with remarkable views of the Hudson and Chelsea.
+Ground level includes Market 57 food hall, with vendors offering varied cuisines in a well-designed waterfront space.

 What to Do at Pier 57

-• Market 57 food hall — A curated collection of food vendors on the ground level.
-Good quality, varied cuisine, and a better environment than most food halls in the city.
+• Market 57 food hall — Curated collection of food vendors.
+Good quality, varied cuisine, better environment than most food halls in the city.

-• SuperPier rooftop park — Free public access to the rooftop during park hours.
-The views of the Hudson, Chelsea, and the Midtown skyline to the north are excellent.
+• SuperPier rooftop park — Free public access during park hours.
+Views of Hudson, Chelsea, and Midtown skyline excellent.

-• Art installations — Rotating public art is displayed in the building's common areas and on the rooftop.
-Worth checking what is currently showing before your visit.
+• Art installations — Rotating public art in common areas and rooftop.
+Worth checking what's currently showing.

 Piers 62, 63, 64, and 66 — Chelsea's Waterfront Mile

-The stretch of waterfront between 22nd and 26th Streets in Chelsea contains four piers in relatively close proximity, and together they form one of the most varied and interesting sections of the entire Hudson River Park.
-Each pier has a distinct personality, and spending an afternoon moving between them — with the Chelsea galleries a short walk east and the High Line visible in the background — is one of the better half-day itineraries available in Manhattan.
+The stretch of waterfront between 22nd and 26th Streets in Chelsea contains four piers in close proximity, together forming one of the most varied sections of Hudson River Park.
+Each has a distinct personality, and spending an afternoon moving between them — with Chelsea galleries a short walk east and the High Line visible in background — is one of the better half-day itineraries in Manhattan.

-Pier 62 is primarily a skate park — one of the best public skate facilities in New York City, built into the pier structure with multiple bowls, rails, and transitions.
-It draws a dedicated community of skaters of all ages and skill levels.
-On weekday afternoons, you might find middle schoolers learning their first ollies alongside much more experienced riders who have been coming here for years.
-The sound — wheels on concrete, the occasional clatter of a failed trick — carries across the water in a way that is somehow very New York.
+Pier 62 is primarily a skate park — one of the best public skate facilities in NYC, built into the pier with multiple bowls, rails, transitions.
+Draws a dedicated community of skaters of all ages.
+On weekday afternoons, you might find middle schoolers learning their first ollies alongside experienced riders coming here for years.

 Chelsea piers Manhattan Hudson River waterfront skate park recreational facilities

-The Chelsea waterfront piers — from skate parks to historic ships converted into bars, this stretch of the Hudson offers more variety per block than almost anywhere else in the city.
+The Chelsea waterfront piers — from skate parks to historic ships converted into bars, this stretch offers more variety per block than almost anywhere else in the city

-Piers 76 to 84 — Hudson Yards and Hell's Kitchen Shore
+Piers 76 to 84 — Hudson Yards & Hell's Kitchen Shore

-As you move north of Chelsea into the territory adjacent to Hudson Yards and Hell's Kitchen, the character of the waterfront changes.
-The residential density decreases, the tourist foot traffic drops, and the piers in this section have a more open, less programmed quality that many waterfront regulars actually prefer.
-This is where you go to escape the most visited sections of Hudson River Park and find stretches of waterfront that are genuinely quiet on weekday mornings.
+Moving north of Chelsea into territory adjacent to Hudson Yards and Hell's Kitchen, the waterfront character changes.
+Residential density decreases, tourist foot traffic drops, and piers in this section have a more open, less programmed quality that many waterfront regulars actually prefer.
+This is where you go to escape the most visited sections and find stretches genuinely quiet on weekday mornings.

 Pier 76 was, until recently, a vehicle impoundment facility for the NYPD — possibly the least glamorous use of prime Manhattan waterfront in the city's history.
-It has undergone transformation and is now part of the expanding Hudson River Park recreational network, with the northern section adjacent to it being developed as parkland.
-The transition is ongoing, and what exists now is a somewhat industrial-feeling pier that offers remarkable views precisely because it has not yet been domesticated into a manicured park.
+It has undergone transformation and is now part of the expanding Hudson River Park network.
+The transition is ongoing — what exists now is somewhat industrial-feeling pier offering remarkable views precisely because it has not yet been domesticated into a manicured park.

-Pier 84, at 44th Street, is one of the most underappreciated piers in the entire Hudson River Park system.
-It is a large, well-maintained pier with sports facilities including tennis courts, a kayak and canoe launch, and excellent open views of the river.
-The kayak launch at Pier 84 is one of the free Downtown Boathouse access points, and on summer evenings the sight of dozens of kayakers on the Hudson in the shadow of the Midtown skyline is one of those New York images that looks staged but is entirely real.
+Pier 84 at 44th Street is one of the most underappreciated piers in the entire system.
+Large, well-maintained, with sports facilities including tennis courts, a kayak/canoe launch, and excellent open river views.
+The kayak launch at Pier 84 is one of the free Downtown Boathouse access points, and on summer evenings the sight of dozens of kayakers on the Hudson in the shadow of the Midtown skyline is one of those NYC images that looks staged but is entirely real.

-The adjacent Hudson River Park section between 38th and 44th Streets contains one of the longest uninterrupted stretches of waterfront lawn in the park, and on warm weekend afternoons it fills with the kind of spontaneous, unorganized human activity that characterizes the best urban parks — frisbee, hammocks strung between trees, people lying in the grass staring at the sky, the occasional yoga class, and always, always, the dogs.
+The adjacent Hudson River Park section between 38th and 44th Streets contains one of the longest uninterrupted stretches of waterfront lawn in the park.
+On warm weekend afternoons it fills with the kind of spontaneous, unorganized human activity that characterizes the best urban parks — frisbee, hammocks strung between trees, people lying in the grass, the occasional yoga class, and always, always, the dogs.

 Hudson River Park piers 76 84 Hell's Kitchen waterfront Manhattan open space